BasePlatform/Environment/README.md

-# Config
+# Environment

-Configuration Files of BasePlatform Services
+Configuration and Environment Files of BasePlatform Services

 # Commands